LouisYC123/Job-Skills-Analysis/README.md

 To stop the local environment, Ctrl+C on the terminal and wait till the local runner and the postgres containers are stopped.

+#### dbt init
+docker exec into container and run dbt init from /dbt , follow the command line instructions ** NOTE: ** You will need your snowflake credentials here

 ### Step three: Accessing the Airflow UI